The forgotten element - Interphones

 Navy RL-24

-The unit above should probably get the award for 'most needlessly complex' (for that point in time.)
+The unit above should probably get the award for 'most needlessly complex' (at least for that point in time.)
 There was a separate

 Radio Operator, etc., with minor variations like a volume control or ICS/radio switch.
 (ICS = Inter-Communications System,